lindakang/lindakang.github.io/_posts/2022-10-16-YT-US-trending.md

 ### 3-1.
 All categories

-We first take a look at all categories and all videos, and check out general trend between 2020 to present.
+We will start by analyzing all categories and videos to identify general trends from 2020 to the present.

 #### 3-1-1.
 Number times of trending

-Which category is most popular (i.e., on trending most frequent) each year between 2020 and present?
-To compare each category and year, first group the data by trending year and category, then count the number of times each category on trending.
-Color is used to indcate total number of views of each category.
+Which category is the most popular (i.e., appears on trending the most frequently) each year between 2020 and present?

+To compare categories and years, we first group the data by trending year and category, and then count the number of times each category appears on trending.
+We use color to indicate the total number of views for each category.

 ``` r
 # no. times on trending of each category